-As a major in either program, you'll be immersed in a well-rounded curriculum that prepares you for a wide variety of careers in criminal justice or with private and government security agencies.
-Classes are geared for all disciplines, including policing, corrections, probation, parole, federal or state agents, government security, and private security.
+The mission of the MacMurray College criminal justice department is to cultivate graduates ready to become successful professionals in the criminal justice field.
+Graduates understand criminal justice theory, research, policies and procedures, and their relationship with the liberal arts.
+Students are immersed in a well-rounded curriculum that prepares them for a wide variety of careers in criminal justice or with private and government security agencies.
+Classes go into great detail in all disciplines, including policing, corrections, probation, parole, federal or state agents, government security, and private security.

 Opportunities for Students